Ali-Mikael/IS-course/kill-chain.md

 >**Insights**
 >
-> - The indicators give concrete examples, on how intelligence is used in this intelligence-driven CND model.
+> - The objectifing of intrusion tactics and processes is really a really neat way of in understanding the abstract model.
 > - With the use of indicators, one can more easily compare past intrusion attempts side by side, in an attempt to prepare for the future.